mbmcmullen27/effective-c/README.md

     ```c
     const char *str = "12";
     ```
-- (178) The preprocessor also deletes all instances of the '##' preprocessing token in the replacement list, concatenating the preceding preprocessing token with teh following token, which is called _token pasting_
+- (178) The preprocessor also deletes all instances of the '##' preprocessing token in the replacement list, concatenating the preceding preprocessing token with the following token, which is called _token pasting_

     source:
     ```c